-This event calendar allows you to map out in-person or virtual events for the year.
+This event marketing calendar allows you to map out in-person or virtual events for the year.
 Use the daily view to outline a schedule for the day of the event.
 Duplicate the daily calendar to reuse it for each individual event.

-This calendar can be used to plan customer communications, such as emails, newsletters, press releases, and in-app messaging.
+This marketing calendar can be used to plan customer communications, such as emails, newsletters, press releases, and in-app messaging.
 Separate icons let the team see the balance of messages across the month.

 Launching new products and features requires advance planning.
-Use this go-to-market calendar to visualize all the product releases happening over the course of a year.
+Use this go-to-market calendar template to visualize all the product releases happening over the course of a year.
 Pair it with a more detailed view to show the cross-functional activities required for a successful launch.

 This integrated calendar brings all marketing efforts together into a single, high-level view.
 This format is useful when presenting your marketing mix to leaders and other stakeholders.